tyknkd/news-analyzer/README.md

 ./gradlew applications:data-collector:run
 ```
 10. In a web browser, open [http://localhost:8888](http://localhost:8080)
+11. Optional: If the Prometheus and Grafana containers are running (see above), view the monitoring dashboard at [http://localhost:3000/d/cdk5654bbrvnkf/news-analyzer-dashboard?orgId=1](http://localhost:3000/d/cdk5654bbrvnkf/news-analyzer-dashboard?orgId=1) (Note: The Grafana username is `admin` and the password is as in environment setup above.)
-11. To stop the servers and Docker containers, press `CTRL+C` in the bash shells from which they were started.
+12. To stop the servers and Docker containers, press `CTRL+C` in the bash shells from which they were started.

 _&copy;2024 Tyler Kinkade, All Rights Reserved_